dailypips/suninf.github.com/_posts/2013-12-5-weakptr-in-chrome.md

 *Calling SupportsWeakPtr::DetachFromThread() can work around the limitations above and cancel the thread binding of the object and all WeakPtrs pointing to it, but it's **not recommended** and unsafe.*

-## WeakPtr Class:
-The WeakPtr class holds a weak reference to T, which is created by **WeakPtrFactory**, with the reference auto managed.
-This class is designed to be used like a normal pointer.
-You should `always null-test` an object of this class before using it or invoking a method that may result in the underlying object being destroyed.